In Unix, what is tar, and how do I use it?

 In Unix, the name of the

-for tape archiving, the storing of entire file systems onto magnetic
+short for tape archiving, the storing of entire file systems onto

-tape, which is one use for the command.
-However, a more common use
+magnetic tape, which is one use for the command.
+However, a more

-files and/or directories you want to combine.
-You can use any name in
+the files and/or directories you want to combine.
+You can use any

 file.tar, though you should keep the